0x1Jar/SubKrek/README.md

 SubTahu is a high-performance, asynchronous subdomain discovery tool written in Rust.
 It combines modern subdomain scanning techniques with historical data from the Wayback Machine to provide comprehensive domain reconnaissance capabilities.

-## Description

-SubTahu is designed to help security professionals, researchers, and developers discover subdomains for a given domain.
-It leverages concurrent scanning and integrates with the Wayback Machine to provide a comprehensive view of a domain's subdomain landscape.

 ## What's New

 -   **Version 0.1.0:** Initial release of SubTahu.